 Some of the art-work seen in Palestine.
 Political charged and beautiful, many here will surely bring a tear to your eye!

 The second major impediment to tourism in Palestine is the physical barriers imposed by Israel.
 The seperation wall, which Palestinians are subjected to every single day, makes it seem rather daunting for your average traveller when considering a trip to the West Bank.
 But just forget whatever you have read or heard, getting to the West Bank is super easy!
 No seriously, it is.
 No expensive taxi or bus tour required, just get yourself to the Palestinian Bus station near the centre of Old Jerusalem and you have a cheap direct connection to almost every major town on the West Bank.
 No passport check on the way in (take it though, you will need it on the way out), no questions, no hassle!
 We took the same bus all the way from our hotel in Jerusalem to only a few minutes walk from our fantastic room at the Bethlehem Hotel.
 If thats not easy, then I don’t know what is..

 Ok, now I can hear you saying – you’ve got me!
-I’m going to check it out, but really what should I do on my Bethlehem travels…Well I will leave the highlights of Palestine for a separate article but suffice to say Palestine really does have it all.
+I are serious about visiting Bethlehem, but really what should I do on my Bethlehem travels…Well I will leave the highlights of Palestine for a separate article but suffice to say Palestine really does have it all.
 For those that want a great base for an extended trip I recommend staying in Bethlehem.
 It’s a fairly liberal, vibrant young town with so many things going on.
 Our first night we arrived there was the Dandanat Dance & Music Festival, a Swedish – Palestine collaborative event which was a huge highlight of our trip!
 In some ways life here is not so different at all to that back home.

 Everyone still loves to get together, drink, laugh and dance the night away!